jgaa/RESTinCurl/doc/tutorial.md

 stead of `RequestBuilder::ExecuteSynchronous()`.

 Then at the end of the file we have two statements to stop the event-loop in Client, and to wait for the Client to finish up.
-Since out test program don't have it's own event-loop (unlike most desktop and mobile applications) we need to make sure the curl client don't go out of scope while it's still active.
+Since our test program don't have it's own event-loop (unlike most desktop and mobile applications) we need to make sure the curl client don't go out of scope while it's still active.